Yakuza 5: Story

 In December 2012, the 7th chairman of the Omi Alliance, Tsubasa Kurosawa, is terminally ill.
 With his impending death, the truce between the Tojo Clan and Omi Alliance deteriorates.
-Daigo Dojima leads delegations to negotiate with Yamagasa Family patriarch Tadashi Madarame.
+Daigo Dojima (Satoshi Tokushige) leads delegations to negotiate with Yamagasa Family patriarch Tadashi Madarame (Kenji Utsumi).
 Daigo then meets Kazuma Kiryu, who is working as a taxi driver under the alias Taichi Suzuki.

-After work, Kiryu meets Daigo's bodyguards, Yu Morinaga and Masato Aizawa, who inform him that Daigo is missing.
-Minoru Aoyama becomes interim chairman in his absence.
-Kiryu meets detective Kazuhiko Serizawa, who points out Omi Alliance Captain Masaru Watase as a suspect.
+After work, Kiryu meets Daigo's bodyguards, Yu Morinaga (Hiroki Tōchi) and Masato Aizawa (Hiroki Yasumoto), who inform him that Daigo is missing.
+Minoru Aoyama (Kenyu Horiuchi) becomes interim chairman in his absence.
+Kiryu meets detective Kazuhiko Serizawa (Eiji Okuda), who points out Omi Alliance Captain Masaru Watase (Rintarō Nishi) as a suspect.
 Watase is unaware of Daigo's whereabouts, but claims that Aoyama has been secretly giving him information.
 At a hotel where Madarame and Aoyama are meeting, Kiryu finds Madarame stabbed by Aoyama, who plans to take over the Tojo Clan.
 Afterwards, Kiryu learns from Madarame that Daigo had gone into hiding in fear of Aoyama, who looks to start a conflict with the Yamagasa.
 Preventing bloodshed, Kiryu defeats Aoyama’s army by himself.
 Before Aoyama can reveal his boss's identity, Morinaga kills him, and directs Kiryu to Kamurocho.
-While making preparations for his return, Serizawa reveals that Goro Majima has died.
+While making preparations for his return, Serizawa reveals that Goro Majima (Hidenari Ugaki) has died.

-Taiga Saejima is serving his sentence, and learns of Majima's death.
-The deputy warden helps Saejima and his cellmate Shigeki Baba escape.
-The two kidnap Taizo Kitakata, Majima’s supposed killer, who reveals that Majima faked his death.
+Taiga Saejima is serving his sentence at Abashiri Prison, where he learns of Majima's death.
+The deputy warden helps Saejima and his cellmate Shigeki Baba (Shunsuke Daito) escape.
+The two kidnap Taizo Kitakata (Kōzō Shioya), Majima’s supposed killer, who reveals that Majima faked his death.
 Baba shoots Kitakata to silence him, but he survives.
 Baba also reveals to Saejima that he deliberately planned to have him and Saejima escape prison so that he could be lured.
 Saejima subdues him but decides to spare Baba.
 He is then directed by Serizawa to Kamurocho.

-Haruka Sawamura trains for a J-pop competition, upon being scouted by Mirei Park, who forces Kiryu to hide his identity and leave the orphanage to protect Haruka's reputation.
+Haruka Sawamura trains to be the top J-pop idol to earn money for her family.
+She had been scouted by Mirei Park (Romi Park), who forced Kiryu to hide his identity and leave the orphanage to protect Haruka's reputation.
 Haruka and Park bond, and Park confesses she received a letter from her ex-husband, who she plans to meet.
 The following day, she is found dead, of apparent suicide.
 Her death alerts Shun Akiyama, who reunites with Haruka.
-They conclude Park's suicide note was forged, at the behest of Naoyuki Katsuya, CEO of Osaka Enterprises, a subsidiary of the Omi Alliance.
-Akiyama finds Haruka's trainer, Kan Ogita, who confesses to killing Park accidentally after he tried to obtain a letter from Goro Majima from her, to find his whereabouts.
-Ogita is killed by Kamon Kanai, the Captain of Osaka Enterprises.
+They conclude Park's suicide note was forged, at the behest of Naoyuki Katsuya (Mitsuru Fukikoshi), CEO of Osaka Enterprises, a subsidiary of the Omi Alliance.
+Akiyama finds Haruka's trainer, Kan Ogita (Ryōta Takeuchi), who confesses to killing Park accidentally after he tried to obtain a letter from Goro Majima from her, to find his whereabouts.
+Ogita is killed by Kamon Kanai (Hideo Ishikawa), the Captain of Osaka Enterprises.
 It is revealed that Park's ex-husband was Majima.
 With Haruka's competitions completed and her protected from Kanai by Akiyama, she and Akiyama head to Tokyo, with Katsuya following.